SvenVw/fdm/fdm-calculator/README.md

 ## Key Features

 *   **Nutrient Dose Calculation:** Calculate optimal nutrient doses based on various factors.
 *   **Nutrient Balance Calculation:** Determine nutrient balances at both farm and field levels.
-Currently nitrogen is implemented, and other nutrients planned.
+Currently, nitrogen is implemented, and other nutrients planned.
 *   **Economic Analysis:**  Analyze the economic viability of different farming strategies and provide insights into cost optimization (*planned*).
 *   **Environmental Impact Assessments:** Estimate the environmental footprint of farming activities, including greenhouse gas emissions and leaching of nitrogen and phosphate to the environment (*planned*).
 *   **Integration with FDM Core:** Seamlessly integrates with `fdm-core` to access and process farm data directly from the database.